This post may contain affiliate links.

 Courgette lasagne recipe with easy tomato sauce.

-And if lasagne is a big hit in your house and it’s vegetarian recipes you’re after, you could also try my Slow Cooker Spinach and Ricotta Lasagne
+And if lasagne is a big hit in your house and it’s vegetarian recipes you’re after, you could also try my Slow Cooker Spinach and Ricotta Lasagne or Spinach & Ricotta Cannelloni for the oven.

 I don’t know why but I really like to experiment with lasagnes, so have a go at my Mexican Lasagne and my 10 Minute Tortellini Lasagne too.

-Another VERY popular meat alternative is my One Pan Lasagne in my book ‘What’s For Dinner’.
+(Another VERY popular meat alternative is my One Pan Lasagne in my book ‘What’s For Dinner’.)

-Courgette Lasagne Ingredients
+Courgette Lasagne Ingredients Notes

-• Courgettes – You’ll need about 6
+• Courgettes – You’ll need about 6 of these (also called zucchini)

-• Dried oregano
+• Dried oregano – 2 teaspoons of this herb

-• Balsamic vinegar
+• Balsamic vinegar – Also 2 teaspoons

 How to make Courgette Lasagne